ndouellette/writing.evbogue.com/src/documents/posts/heroku.html.md

 So stop whining about Heroku, and start learning how to interact with a real VPS.

-If you have any questions about how to use a VPS, feel free to email me.
+If you have any questions about how to use a VPS, feel free to [email me](mailto:ev@evbogue.com).

-Five minutes with me will save you a shit-ton of money and time wasted trying to use a PaaS.
+Five minutes with me could save you lot of money deploying.

 Bonus: you can buy VPS with Bitcoin.
 I do.